 - Select the sprint/backlog to which you want to add the story.

-Select any label that you want to add to the story.
+Select any label (if you have any) that you want to add to the story.

-Once a feedback item is connected to a user story, Mendix will automatically update the person who submitted the story on the progress made on that story:
+Once a feedback item is connected to a user story, the user who submitted the story will automatically be updated on the progress made on that story:

 - Adding a story with feedback attached from your backlog to a sprint will result in a message that the item has been planned

 - Completing a sprint that contains a story with feedback attached will result in a message that the item has been completed